povilas-traveltime/igeolise-chromium-crawler/README.md

 Discriminator: Since a discriminator is optional, it starts with a word "having" followed by a discriminator itself.

-discriminators: id, name, title, value, containsText special case: containsText searches for a substring contained in the whole element, including attributes.
+discriminators: id, name, title, value, text special case: text searches for a substring contained in the whole element, including attributes.